 You may withdraw amounts (cash, securities or both) from your SIMPLE IRA and, no more than 60 days later, place such cash and/or securities in another SIMPLE IRA without incurring Federal income tax.
-This is called a "rollover."
-Note, however, if you make a tax-free rollover of any part of a distribution ("first distribution") from an IRA (including a SIMPLE IRA) to the same or another IRA, you cannot make another tax-free rollover to an IRA of any subsequent IRA distribution you receive during the 12-month period beginning on the date you received the first distribution, no matter how many IRAs or the types of IRAs you own.
-However, there are no restrictions on the number of "transfers" you may make to another SIMPLE IRA if you arrange to have such cash or securities directly transferred between the trustees or custodians of such accounts so that you never have actual or constructive possession of the assets of your SIMPLE IRA.
-You may also roll over or transfer amounts to a Traditional IRA (subject to the 12-month limitation discussed above), an employer's qualified plan, a 403(b), a 403(a) annuity or governmental 457(b) plan in generally the same fashion, but only if the rollover or transfer from your SIMPLE IRA takes place after the two-year period beginning on the date you first participated in your employer's SIMPLE Plan.
+This is called a "rollover" and may not be done from the same SIMPLE IRA more frequently than once every 12 months.
+However, there are no restrictions on the number of "transfers" you may make to another SIMPLE IRA if you arrange to have such cash or securities directly transferred between the trustees or custodians of such accounts so that you never have possession of the assets of your SIMPLE IRA.
+You may also roll over or transfer amounts to a Traditional IRA, an employer's qualified plan, a 403(b), a 403(a) annuity or governmental 457 plan in the same fashion, but only if the rollover or transfer from your SIMPLE IRA takes place after the two-year period beginning on the date you first participated in your employer's SIMPLE Plan.
 If your SIMPLE IRA satisfies the two-year holding period just described, you may roll over or convert your SIMPLE IRA to a Roth IRA.
-The taxable amount rolled over or converted to a Roth IRA must be included in your gross income for the year of the conversion distribution (or deemed distribution).
-For more information on rollovers and transfers, please refer to the Disclosure Statement for your SIMPLE IRA or to IRS Publication 590-A.
+All amounts rolled over or converted to a Roth IRA must be included in your gross income for the year of the conversion.
+For more information on rollovers and transfers please refer to the Disclosure Statement for your SIMPLE IRA or to IRS Publication 590.

 VIII.
-Additional Reports
+ADDITIONAL REPORTS